rust-tutorials/triangle-from-scratch/book_src/web_stuff/web_gl_with_bare_wasm.md

 ## Drawing A Triangle

-We need a little more wasm/js interaction than what we have to make a complete triangle.
+We need a little more wasm/js interaction than what we have right now to actually draw a triangle.
-Let's check out the additional stuff we'll need for a proper triangle draw.

 If you want a larger WebGL tutorial you should check out [the one on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial).
-We won't go into all of it, but there's some good stuff there.

 WebGL is based on OpenGL ES 2.0, which is based on OpenGL 2.0, so if you already know about GL stuff, this will probably look very familiar.

+For now, we'll mostly skip over the WebGL explanations themselves.
+Instead we'll focus on the interoperation guts that let our wasm interact with WebGL.

 ### The Rust Code